-If you’re wondering who will be the next James Bond, it helps to take a look at who took up the 007 identity most recently.
+Who will be the next James Bond?
+In this mystery, it helps to take a look at who took up the 007 identity most recently.
 History can help us here.

-That’s an impressive 15 years, and if recent casting and roadmaps from other big money-makers like the MCU are to be followed, we might be in for a younger Bond in the name of longevity.
-So, who will be the next James Bond?
-Let’s speculate.
+That’s an impressive 15 years, and if recent casting and roadmaps from other big money-makers like the Marvel Cinematic Universe are to be followed, we might be in for a younger Bond in the name of longevity.
+So, let’s speculate who will be the next James Bond.

 - Idris Elba

 - Henry Cavill